Vincit/multi-user-test-runner/_includes/latest/README.md

 authorization().expect(notToFail(ifAnyOf(roles("ROLE_USER", "ROLE_ADMIN"), users("User1"))));
 ```

-This will simply fail/pass test depending if the following call throws/doesn't throw an exception
+This will simply fail/pass test depending if the following call throws/doesn't throw the expected exception
-with the current user.
+with the current logged in user.

 ## Stop Waiting for Exceptions